AndyBrunner/Domino-JAddin/docs/README.md

 ### 2. Application Distribution

-To distribute and install your add-in as a JAR file container, you must include a valid `MANIFEST.MF`, the framework files `JAddin.class` and `JAddinThread.class` together with your application code.
+To distribute and install your add-in as a JAR file container, you must create a JAR container which includes a valid `MANIFEST.MF` file and the framework files `JAddin.class` and `JAddinThread.class`.

 **Create MANIFEST.MF file**